Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The VBA Code

-We have a small VBA routine to accept the Text Box Names in square brackets [], to pick their value and replace them in the expression before submitting it to EVAL() function.
+We have created a small VBA routine that recognizes text box names enclosed in square brackets [ ], retrieves their corresponding values, and substitutes them into the expression before passing it to the Eval() function.

-When the Calculate Command Button is clicked the result of the calculation is displayed in the Text Box with the dark background and the label Result.
+When the Calculate Command Button is clicked, the result of the calculation is displayed in the Text Box with a dark background and the label Result.
 The VBA Code is given below:

 Private Sub cmdCalc_Click()